 6- Don’t Cut Your Salad With A Knife In France!

-If she saw you cutting your salad after it was served to you, it meant that the cook did not cut the salad properly.
-Don’t worry though, loads of French people cut their salad and you won’t be judged whatsoever.
+If the cook saw you cutting your salad after it was served to you, it meant he/she didn’t cut the salad properly and voila a table manner is born.

 Don’t take these rules too seriously

-Just like Americans and Canadians who don’t adhere to all their table manner rules, not all people in other countries adhere to their table manner rules 100%.
+Just as you don’t adhere to all the table manner you were taught to follow, not everyone in other countries adheres to their table manner rules 100% either.